 Getting ready for cold weather

 • Provide adequate and safe additional emergency heating equipment in areas prone to freezing.
-Set to activate automatically when temperatures fall below 4°C.
+Set them to activate automatically when temperatures fall below 4°C.

-• Check roofs, gutters and drains to make sure they’re in good working condition and free of debris.
+• Check roofs, gutters, and drains to make sure they’re in good working condition and free of debris.

 • Appoint a dedicated individual or team to monitor weather forecasts.

-• Set up a plan to routinely record temperatures, [including at night and on weekends].
+• Set up a plan to routinely record temperatures, including at night and on weekends.
 An alarm system or sensors can assist in continuous monitoring.

-• Gather cold weather emergency supplies:
+• Gather cold-weather emergency supplies:

-• Salt, shovels, wheelbarrows and snow blowers
+• Salt, shovels, wheelbarrows, and snow blowers

 • Antifreeze supplies for cooling systems